fzaninotto 5 months ago

 I've never used the Push API but look forward to it, and I appreciate this post for putting this tech back on my radar.
 I can envision a lot of cool self-hosted projects based on it

-ShaggyHotDog a month ago
+ShaggyHotDog 5 months ago

 I haven't tried web notifications yet, good reason to try now.

-ANaimi a month ago
+ANaimi 5 months ago

 Such a clean codebase and style! great job

-Gotperl a month ago
+Gotperl 5 months ago

 I was disappointed when I found this isn't a service that delivers Publix Subs.

-• easton a month ago
+• easton 5 months ago

 I’ll fund a startup that uses web push to tell me when chicken tender subs are on sale, though.